SidharthK-5/FastAPI/RandomName/readme.md

 # RandomName

+(This project has been moved to a different repository)

-## About
+## Overview

-- This is a web application with four cards; _DEV_, _QA_, _Whole team_ and _Co-Host_ (for Team Leads).
+RandomName is a robust web application designed to facilitate selecting members for specific events within teams, avoiding confusion of team manager to choose from the long-list.
+The app features four distinct cards: _DEV_, _QA_, _Whole Team_, and _Co-Host_ (specifically designed for Team Leads).

-- Each card has a button associated with it.
-- When you click the button, a random name appears in the corresponding card.
+Each card has an associated button that, when clicked, generates a random name from the corresponding team.
+This feature is especially useful for randomly assigning tasks, picking meeting participants, or simply adding a bit of fun to your team interactions.

-- DEV and QA cards can generate names from their respective team, whole team card will select all members except team leads, Co-Host card will only select team leads.
+- The **DEV** and **QA** cards generate names from their respective teams.
+- The **Whole Team** card selects from all team members, excluding team leads.
+- The **Co-Host** card specifically selects team leads.

-- In **View All Members** page, members in blue colour are Co-hosts and in gray colour are to be excempted completely from name selection.
+In the **View All Members** page, you'll find a comprehensive list of your team members.
+Co-hosts are highlighted in blue, while members marked in gray are exempted from name selection.

+## Installation Guide

-## Set-up RandomName in your system
+Follow these steps to set-up RandomName in your system:

-1. Add project logo with name **project_name.png** inside static/images folder.
-2. Run the application:
+1. Create a virtual environment named 'randomenv'

     ```bash
+    python -m venv randomenv
+    ```

+2. Activate the virtual environment

+    ```bash
+    source randomenv/bin/activate # On Mac/Linux
+    .\randomenv\Scripts\activate # On Windows
+    ```

+3. Install the required libraries

+    ```bash
+    pip install -r requirements.txt
+    ```

+4. Add your project logo with the file name **project_name.png** inside the static/images folder.

+5. Launch the application:

+    ```bash
     uvicorn main:app --reload
     ```

+## Usage Guide

+Once you've set up RandomName, you can begin adding team members and categorizing them:

-3. Add new team members from **Add Members** window.
+1. Add new team members via the **Add Members** window.
-4. Categorise the members into _DEV_, _QA_ or _Satellite_ (Others contributers or Non-DEV/QA).
-5. If they've already selected before, set _Hosting status_ to Yes, No otherwise.
+2. Categorize each member as either _DEV_, _QA_, or _Satellite_ (for contributors who aren't part of the DEV/QA team).
+3. Indicate each member's _Hosting Status_.
+Set this to 'Yes' if they've been selected before, 'No' otherwise.
-6. Add _Excemption_ status.
-Tentative is for co-host selection (Team leads).
+4. Set the _Exemption Status_ for each member.
+'Tentative' is for potential co-host selection (team leads).

+You're all set!
+Enjoy using RandomName to enhance your team's organization and communication.